NoahVastmans/Health-Tech/README.md

 - Modified **`LSM6DS3.cpp`** file required for stable IMU communication
   *(instructions are detailed in the script-specific README inside this folder)*

-Each Arduino script is fully documented in-code and explained in its local README.
+Each Arduino script is fully documented in-code.

 ---